 Throughout the SCWAP development process, stakeholders identified their primary concerns regarding the health and integrity of the stream and its surrounding watershed.
-Stakeholders agreed that the contact recreation Texas Surface Water Quality Standard (Title 30, Texas Administrative Code, Chapter 307), as established by TCEQ, should be the measure by which to attain water quality improvements in the stream, alongside a vision of a holistically healthy watershed.
-The characteristics of a healthy Shoal Creek watershed as defined by stakeholders include improved water quality, decreased flooding and erosion and improved riparian and aquatic habitat, increased baseflow, and the protection of groundwater sources.
+Stakeholders agreed that the Texas Surface Water Quality Standard for contact recreation should be the benchmark by which water quality improvements in the stream are measured against, alongside a vision of a holistically healthy watershed.
+The characteristics of a healthy Shoal Creek watershed as defined by stakeholders include improved water quality, decreased flooding and erosion, improved riparian and aquatic habitat, increased baseflow, and the protection of groundwater sources.
 The WCR identifies problem areas in each of these categories and the corresponding causes and sources of the problems, as identified in COA assessments and data and modeled by Doucet.
 Table 3 summarizes the findings of the WCR in this regard.
-Please reference Figure 4 for the location of each subarea.
-For detailed descriptions of these issues please refer to the WCR.
+Reference Figure 4 for the location of each subarea.
+For detailed descriptions of these issues refer to the WCR.
 Definitions of terms used in the table can also be found in the Glossary (Appendix F).